jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

     ./bin/karaf

 5\.
-On each machine, open the following .conf (configuration) files: `configuration/initial/akka.conf` `configuration/initial/module-shards.conf` In each file, make the following changes:
+On each machine, open the `{Frinx ODL main}/configuration/initial/akka.conf` file.

-Find every instance of the following line and replace *127\.0.0.1* with the hostname or IP address of the machine on which the controller will run:
+In the following line within the file, replace *127.0.0.1* with the hostname or IP address of the machine on which the Frinx ODL distribution will run:

     netty.tcp {hostname = "127.0.0.1"}`

-The value you need to specify will be different on each machine (node) in the cluster.

-Find the following line and replace *127\.0.0.1* with the hostname or IP address of any of the machines that will be part of the cluster:
+In the following line within the file, replace *127.0.0.1* with the hostname or IP address of any of the machines that will be part of the cluster:

     cluster {seed-nodes = ["akka.tcp://opendaylight-cluster-data@127.0.0.1:2550"]}

-Find the following section and specify the role for each member node.
-For example, you could assign the first node with the *member-1* role, the second node with the *member-2* role, and the third node with the *member-3* role.
+In the following line within the file, replace member-1 with member-2 or member-3 so that you have a different member specified on each of the three machines.

     roles = ["member-1"]

-Open the `configuration/initial/module-shards.conf` file and update the items listed in the following section so that the replicas match roles defined in this host’s `configuration/initial/akka.conf` file.
+6\.
+On each machine, open the `{Frinx ODL main}/configuration/initial/module-shards.conf` file and update the following line so that the replicas member number corresponds to the roles member number defined above.

     replicas = ["member-1"]

-For reference, view a sample `akka.conf` file here: <https://gist.github.com/moizr/88f4bd4ac2b03cfa45f0>

-Run the following commands on each of your cluster’s nodes:

-    JAVA_MAX_MEM=4G JAVA_MAX_PERM_MEM=512m
-    ./karaf JAVA_MAX_MEM=4G JAVA_MAX_PERM_MEM=512m
-    ./karaf JAVA_MAX_MEM=4G JAVA_MAX_PERM_MEM=512m
-    ./karaf

 The Frinx ODL distribution can now run in a three node cluster.
-Use any of the three member nodes to access the data residing in the datastore.
-Say you want to view information about shard designated as *member-1* on a node.
-To do so, query the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>
+Use any of the three member nodes to access the data in the datastore.
+For example, if you want to view information about the shard designated as *member-1* on a node, could can do so by querying the shard’s data by making the following HTTP request: *HTTP Method: GET* *HTTP URL:* <http://localhost:8181/jolokia/read/org.opendaylight.controller:Category=Shards,name=member-1-shard-inventory-config,type=DistributedConfigDatastore>

 If prompted, enter admin as both the username and password.
 *HTTP: EXPECTED RESPONSE*